 - Fan mods from DAVLevels continue the idea: Azure Sheep about another security guy trying to save his girlfriend's and his own butt and Point of View about a variant alien slave.
 The latter ends up picked up by the former two in the final cutscenes, thus linking the stories and correctly guessing (or suggesting?)
 Vortigaunts' allegiance flip in the sequel.

 - The game of the first Spider-Man movie had a cheat which allowed you to play as the Green Goblin, the main antagonist.
 The level design remained the same, but dialogue and monologuing changed to explain the sudden perspective shift.

 - It wasn't a true Perspective Flip, however: the playable Goblin is Harry Osborn, trying to figure out what happened to his father, and he's menaced by a second Goblin (who has a strange voice).

-- Halo 2 does this with the Arbiter, the guy who led the charge to destroy Reach (which, incidentally, you see in action in Halo: Reach), killing most of the Spartans and millions of humans.
-He was also the leader of the forces you fought against in the original Halo.
+- In Halo, the second game does this with the Arbiter, the guy who led the charge to destroy Reach (which, incidentally, you see in action in Halo: Reach), killing most of the Spartans and millions of humans.
+He was also the leader of the forces you fought against in the original Halo: Combat Evolved.
 Now, however, he becomes a Player Character and his story takes up half the game, taking him through the paces of Heel Realization until he realizes that his leaders have been deceiving him and his kind all along.
 Turns out he was a good guy fighting for the wrong side all along.